-I found two brokers to be particularly helpful and responsive when I asked them if they catered to foreign investors and, if so, how much they required in order to open an account.
-Both also maintain informative, English-language websites.
+I found one broker to be particularly helpful and responsive when I asked them if they catered to foreign investors and, if so, how much they required in order to open an account.
+This broker also maintains an informative, English-language website.

 - Crested Stocks & Securities – Crested Securities is a local Ugandan broker that places a strong emphasis on investor education.
 They brokered my trades on the USE during my time co-managing the Kivuno Africa Fund.

 Commissions and fees are fixed by the Ugandan Capital Markets Authority at 2.1% of trade value for all transactions less than UGS200 million (roughly $80,000).

 Now let’s walk through the process of opening an account and buying your first shares.

 Step 1: Complete the Broker’s Account Opening Form

 The account opening form (aka the “Know Your Client” or KYC Form) typically requires disclosure of your passport number or other ID number, your address, and banking details.
 Here is a sample from African Alliance Uganda.